nllz/IRTF-HRPC/draft-research.md

      target: https://www.w3.org/standards/webdesign/accessibility

    Rachovitsa:
-     title: Engineering "Privacy by Design" in the Internet Protocols - Understanding Online Privacy both as a Technical and a Human Rights Issue in the Face of Pervasive Monitoring
+     title: Engineering 'Privacy by Design' in the Internet Protocols - Understanding Online Privacy both as a Technical and a Human Rights Issue in the Face of Pervasive Monitoring
      date: 2015
      author:
         - ins: A. Rachovitsa